-We build virtual environments using 3D scans of actual locations, or crafted from scratch.
+Virtual environments can be built using 3D scans of actual locations, or crafted from scratch.
 We coordinate with your art and construction deparments to align our virtual extensions with physical set elements.

 We help your camera team attach our tracker and lens encoders, which allow us to feed real life camera data into our virtual world.
 Our equipment is designed to play nice with existing camera equipment.